fbpx

 How do I register for the Count?

-To take part, you will need to book a survey site to collect data at after registering.
-Registrations and survey site bookings will close at midnight on the last day of the Count (Sunday 10 September 2023).
+Registrations and survey site bookings will close at 6pm on the last day of the Count (Sunday 8 September 2024).
 This means you can register and book a survey site on the weekend of the Count itself.
-Register and manage your bookings here.

 Why am I getting an error message when I try to register?